 Benefits of environmental due diligence

-Environmental due diligence helps reduce financial risks by identifying potential environmental liabilities before the transaction closes.
-This allows buyers to negotiate price adjustments or warranty clauses to cover potential abatement and compliance costs.
+Environmental due diligence helps reduce financial risks by identifying potential environmental liabilities before a transaction closes.
+This allows buyers to negotiate price adjustments or warranty clauses to cover potential remediation and compliance costs.

-By carrying out environmental due diligence, companies can ensure that they are complying with all applicable environmental regulations.
-This helps avoid fines, penalties and potential litigation related to non-compliance.
+By conducting environmental due diligence, companies can ensure they comply with all applicable environmental regulations.
+This helps avoid fines, penalties, and potential litigation related to non-compliance.

-Proactive management of environmental risks helps protect the company's reputation.
-Companies that take steps to identify and resolve environmental issues demonstrate their commitment to sustainability and social responsibility.
+Proactively managing environmental risks helps protect a company's reputation.
+Companies that take steps to identify and address environmental issues demonstrate their commitment to sustainability and social responsibility.

 Transaction facilitation

-Comprehensive environmental due diligence can facilitate the transaction by providing buyers and sellers with clear and transparent information on the environmental state of the target company.
-This helps build trust between the parties and reduces the uncertainties associated with the transaction.
+Comprehensive environmental due diligence can facilitate the transaction by providing buyers and sellers with clear and transparent information about the target company's environmental status.
+This helps build trust between the parties and reduce transaction uncertainty.

 Examples of environmental risks